letsflashdrop/SWE-task/README.md

 3. **Database Integration**: Is the database properly set up and integrated?
 4. **Documentation**: Are the setup instructions and API details clear and complete?
 5. **Bonus Features**: Any additional enhancements beyond the core requirements.

----

-Let me know if this meets your expectations or if you'd like further refinements!